bluejayA/substation/docs/performance/benchmarks.md

 - [Performance Tuning](tuning.md) - Optimization strategies
 - [Troubleshooting](troubleshooting.md) - Performance issue diagnosis

-**Note**: All benchmark targets are based on production testing with 10K+ resources.
-Adjust targets based on your specific environment and requirements.
+**Note**: All benchmark targets represent design goals based on architecture and testing with 10K+ resources.
+Actual performance will vary based on your specific OpenStack deployment, network conditions, and system resources.
+Use the built-in performance monitor to measure actual performance in your environment.